Skip Ribbon Commands

 Early engagement allows schools to discuss interventions and implement appropriate provisions for classroom learning and school-based assessments, in the years preceding VCE.

-Any advice given or decisions made by the VCAA in relation to early engagement or formal early applications will consider the National Protocols for Test Administration (NPTA) which cover rules and requirements for NAPLAN special provision (referred to as disability adjustments).
+Any advice given by the VCAA in relation to early engagement will consider the National Protocols for Test Administration (NPTA) which cover rules and requirements for NAPLAN special provision (referred to as disability adjustments).

-Schools should contact VCAA Special Provision to discuss procedures associated with submitting a formal early application.
+Schools should contact VCAA Special Provision to discuss suitable provisions for students completing secondary level studies.

 Submitting an application for Special Examination Arrangements